moodlep/cai/train/scripts/hf_recipes/hf_setup/Readme.md

-Some setup.py changes were required for SFT and later for DPO.
+FYI - Some setup.py changes were required for SFT and later for DPO.
-I am listing both as an fyi

 **SFT**:

-There was an error from TRL:  SFTTrainer complained about  init_model_qwargs being an invalid parameter.
+Error from TRL:  SFTTrainer complained about  init_model_qwargs being an invalid parameter.
-A search revealed this was an old problme and the recommendation was to change the >= to == for torch and trl.
+A search revealed this was an old problem and the recommendation was to change the >= to == for torch and trl.

    "torch==2.1.2",
     "trl==0.9.6",